 HOW WILL FUNDS BE RAISED?

 Inspired by the “Taste For Life” fundraiser, organized by AIDS organizations, we will be working with local Queer-owned restaurant/food service businesses, to host a dinner event - Eat Your Arts Out - in November 2026.
-Tickets from this event will go towards the QaF.
-We are also working with non-food service businesses who would like to donate a portion of their sales from a particular product sold that day.
+Each participating restaurnt/venue will host small-scale events, with tickets from this event going towards the QaF.

 HOW CAN I HELP?